hikohong/easyWork/README.txt

-Hi there! easyWork the simple work management for the daily work on your mac desktop
+Hi there! easyWork is the simple work management for the daily work on your mac desktop

 It is composed by swift language